pr3sh/YoutubeStatistics/README.md

 # Abstract

 Basic R-Shiny web application to analyze trending YouTube data.

+To learn more about how I use Data and AI to operationalize data, check out my [NBA player grouping passion, and  project](https://www.strictlybythenumbers.com/cluster) and [player comparison passion](www.strictlybythenumbers.com/compare) projects!

-For more details about this project, check out this blog post -> [*here*](https://nycdatascience.com/blog/student-works/analyses-of-youtube-statistics-in-the-u-s-a/)
+> For more details about this project, check out this blog post -> [*here*](https://nycdatascience.com/blog/student-works/analyses-of-youtube-statistics-in-the-u-s-a/)